Looking to start a travel blog?

-After you’ve decided on a name, the next step to starting a travel blog is to claim that domain and sign up for a hosting company (the company that serves your content to your readers) and register your domain.
+After you’ve decided on a name, the next step to starting a travel blog is to:

-There are a bunch of hosting companies to choose from, but I personally use SiteGround for my hosting.
-I used to be on a different more popular host, but I switched to SiteGround because it’s the fastest, most efficient hosting company on the more affordable side of the spectrum.
+No worries: there are a bunch of hosts to choose from.
+I personally run this site off of SiteGround.
+I like SiteGround as it’s one of the fastest, most efficient hosting company on the more affordable side of the spectrum.

-Their “StartUp” plan, which is their cheapest, should be more than enough for a new travel blog.
-Then, if your blog takes off, you can upgrade for a few dollars more to their fancier plans.
+Again, their “StartUp” plan, which is their cheapest, should be more than enough for a new travel blog.
+If your blog takes off, you can upgrade for a few dollars more to their fancier plans.

 But what about free hosting sites, you ask?

 Well, yes, it’s technically possible to host your blog for free on WordPress.com.
 But I very strongly recommend at least paying the $2/month it will cost to get your own domain through WordPress.com.
 Otherwise you won’t actually own your own travel blog domain (it will be something like “www.mytravelsite.wordpress.com” instead of “www.mytravelsite.com”).
 For a bunch of reasons I won’t go into, that makes it really really hard to start a successful travel blog.

 And at that point, you might as well just pay the extra 95 cent it costs to go with a self-hosted company like BlueHost.
 And let’s just say this: I can’t think of even a single successful travel blogger who isn’t self-hosted.